Abraham's Drogba moment at Arsenal sees Chelsea go from brittle Blues to comeback kings | Goal.com

 It was the second time in a row that the Blues boss had felt compelled to change his formation, with the 3-4-3 formation abandoned in favour of a 4-3-3, after lengthy consultation with his assistant, Jody Morris.

-Chelsea had surprised Jose Mourinho's Tottenham with their three-man defence but Arteta had clearly seen it coming.
+Chelsea had surprised Jose Mourinho's Tottenham with their three-man defence but new Arsenal boss Mikel Arteta had clearly seen it coming.

-The introduction of Lamptey was particularly bold and another win in North London brings back optimism to a club that had suffered five defeats in its previous nine games in all competitions.
+The introduction of Lamptey was particularly bold and another win in north London brings back optimism to a team that had suffered five defeats in their previous nine games in all competitions.

-Still, Chelsea rode their luck to hit back from 1-0 down, with Jorginho fortunate to avoid a second yellow card after cynically dragging down Mateo Guendouzi as the French midfielder tried to break.
+Still, Chelsea rode their luck to hit back from 1-0 down, with Jorginho fortunate to avoid a second yellow card after cynically dragging down Matteo Guendouzi as the French midfielder tried to break.

 Then, Bernd Leno made as big a contribution to Chelsea's win as any sub, with the Arsenal goalkeeper horribly misjudging Mason Mount's cross to leave Jorginho with a simple finish into an unguarded net.